john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

         '''EXPLANATION OF WHAT THE FUNCTION DOES'''
         FUNCTION_BODY

+The `arg1` above are function arguments, and if a function has arguments, then the user must give a value for those arguments when calling the function.
+And the order of arguments is important.

-The `argX` above are function arguments, and they are required (the order is important).
-The `kwX` above are keywords, but they are optional (the order is unimportant; the valuess are defaults).
+The `kw1` above are keywords, but they are optional because a default value `v1` will be provided for each keyword.
+The order of the keywords isn't important.

 Function names can be almost anything, but they have a few restrictions: